 You know I’m a fan of tryptophan as I’ve written about its presence in turkey, and also written about how supplementing with it can help with sleep and other ailments.

-What I didn’t do is go into much detail about how tryptophan works to alleviate depression and other symptoms related to various mental illnesses.
+What I didn’t do is go into much detail about how tryptophan works to keep the mind healthy.

 One of the leading classes of prescription drugs marketed and sold to Americans is SSRIs (Selective Serotonin Re-uptake Inhibitors).
 The interesting thing about these drugs is…researchers don’t really know how they work.

 Our best understanding about the way SSRIs function is they work to increase serotonin in your body by preventing your presynaptic cells from absorbing them.

 The belief is this increases the levels of serotonin in your body, and helps to ensure your postsynaptic receptor can bind with it.
 This alleviates some of the symptoms associated with mood.